This site is also under construction

 - Contractor: Merritt-Chapman & Scott Corporation, New York City.

-- A dispute from the labor force emerged at the beginning of the project.
+- A six-month dispute from the labor force emerged in the second half of 1959.

 - The Merritt-Chapman & Scott Corporation suffered bankruptcy and by 1971, operations were dissolved.
 Wikipedia.